Flag Day Across America: 7 Surprising Ways Cities Celebrate

 Celebrate Flag Day with USA Yard Flags

-From Neligh to Philly, these towns and cities remind us that there isn’t one place to go to or one way how to celebrate Flag Day.
-Whether you’re hosting a flag planting ceremony, attending a parade, or just decking out your yard with patriotic decorative lawn flags, there are countless approaches to having fun on this meaningful day.
+From Neligh to Philly, these towns and cities remind us that there isn't one place to go to or one way to celebrate Flag Day.
+Whether you're hosting a flag planting ceremony, attending a parade, or just decking out your yard with patriotic decorative lawn flags, there are countless ways to have fun on this meaningful day.

 FAQs